12 Top-Rated Attractions & Things to Do in Fort Myers, FL

 Just 45 minutes from downtown Fort Myers, J.N.
 Ding Darling National Wildlife Refuge offers a wonderful look into the wildlife and ecosystems that define this area of Florida.
 The visitor center provides information on the refuge's wildlife and habitats, and gives background on its founder, Jay Norwood "Ding" Darling.

 Lovers Key is a popular spot for canoeing, kayaking, and stand up paddleboarding due to its protected inland waterways.
-This is also a good spot to look for shells, as quite a few varieties wash up on the shores, and the crowds are smaller here.
+This is also a good spot to look for shells, as quite a few varieties wash up on the shores, and the competition among shellers is less intense than on Sanibel Island.

 Lovers Key is located over a large bridge at the southern end of Estero Island.
 The best beaches are on the gulf side.
 At the south end of the park is a dog beach.
-It's a wonderful spot for those with four legs to play in the shallow waters.
+It's a wonderful spot for those with four legs to play in the shallow waters with all their newfound friends.

-Parking is easy here, with plenty of spaces, and the cost is included with your daily admission.
+Parking is easy here, with plenty of spaces; the cost is included with your daily admission.

 The 3,500-acre Six Mile Cypress Slough Preserve is a wonderful haven for wildlife, including alligators, otters, and turtles.
 It is also one of Fort Myers' best birding locations.
 You'll likely see wading birds like blue herons, ibis, snowy egrets, and if you are lucky, roseate spoonbills.